Termination of Child Support in Florida

 You may need to take action in order to have your child support stopped, particularly if your wages are being garnished.

-Download the Child Support Review form below:Child Support Enforcement, Request for Support Order Review
+You can ask for a Child Support Review below:Child Support Enforcement, Request for Support Order Review

 In your case, the reason for the changed circumstances is that your child has reached the age of majority (age 18 in Florida).
 The following is from the clerk of court's website at www.myfloridacounty.com :